-Robert Mwanamamga, Director Debt Aid, Ministry of Finance, Economic ar nd Affairs, Malawi Date: 18 December 2024 B. Implementing Entity certification I certify that this proposal has been prepared in accordance with gu Board, and prevailing National Development and Adaptation Plans a Adaptation Fund Board, commit to implementing the project/program and Social Policy of the Adaptation Fund and on the understanding (legally and financially) responsible for the implementation of this pr idelines provided l and subject to the nme in complianc that the Implemer oject/programme. by the Adaptation Fund approval by the e with the Environmental nting Entity will be fully Implementing Entity coordinator: Pierre-Yves Guedez Lead Multilateral Climate & Environmental Funds (AF, GCF, GEF), IFAD e-mail: p.guedez z@ifad.org Mr Juan Carlos Mendoza Casadiegos Director Environment, Climate, Gender and Social Inclusion Division, IFAD Date: 12/18/2024 e-mail: ecgmailb oox@ifad.org Project contact persons: Mr Claus Reiner Regional Climate and Environment Specialist, IFAD e-mail: c.reiner@ Difad.org pression of the particular distance from
+Robert Mwanamamga, Director Debt Aid, Ministry of Finance, Economic a Date: 18 December 2024 B. Implementing Entity certification I certify that this proposal has been prepared in accordance with guidelines provided by the Adaptation Fund Board, and prevailing National Development and Adaptation Plans and subject to the approval by the Adaptation Fund Board, commit to implementing the project/programme in compliance with the Environmental and Social Policy of the Adaptation Fund and on the understanding that the Implementing Entity will be fully (legally and financially) responsible for the implementation of this project/programme.
+Implementing Entity coordinator: Pierre-Yves Guedez Lead Multilateral Climate & Environmental Funds (AF, GCF, GEF), IFAD e-mail: p.guedez z@ifad.org Mr Juan Carlos Mendoza Casadiegos Director Environment, Climate, Gender and Social Inclusion Division, IFAD 1 Date: 12/18/2024 e-mail: ecgmailb oox@ifad.org Project contact persons: 1 Mr Claus Reiner Regional Climate and Environment Specialist, IFAD e-mail: c.reiner@ Difad.org based on a little of the second second